Tips for Choosing Between Primary Care, Urgent Care, and the Emergency Room

 - Managing chronic diseases, such as diabetes and high blood pressure

-To find a Beth Israel Lahey Health primary care physician near you, please visit our Find a Doctor page.
+To find a Beth Israel Lahey Health primary care provider near you, please visit our Find a Provider page.

 Examples of care available through urgent care: